Jupyter Overview

 To use parallelization capabilities via your notebook, please see Running Parallel Python Code in Jupyter Notebooks on Savio.

-Installing Python packages
+Installing Python packages¶

-module load python/3.10.10
+module load anaconda3/2024.02-1-11.4

 conda list

 There should be no issues using pip to install or upgrade packages and then use them in a Jupyter notebook, but you will need to make sure to install the new versions or additional packages in your home or scratch directories because you do not have write permissions to the module directories.
-You can use pip install --user $MODULENAME to install the module to $HOME/.local.
-So, if you need to install additional packages, simply load the desired Python module in the usual way and then use pip to install in your home directory.
-For example, you can install the rpy2 package (needed in the next section) with:
+You can use pip install --user $MODULENAME

-module load python/3.10.10
+module load anaconda3/2024.02-1-11.4

 pip install --user rpy2

-If you'd like to install packages with conda install you'll need to create a Conda environment in which to install packages and then create a kernel associated with your Conda environment as discussed in the next section.
+you'll need to create a Conda environment in which to install packages and then create a kernel associated with your Conda environment as discussed in the next section.

-Adding new kernels
+Adding new kernels¶

 Jupyter supports notebooks in dozens of languages, including IPython, R, Julia, etc.

 If you’d like to use a language not indicated in the drop-down menu discussed in step 6 above, you’ll need to create your own kernel.
 You may also need to create your own kernel for a language already supported if you want to customize your environment.
-For example, to set UNIX environment variables (such as $PYTHONPATH if you have packages installed in non-standard locations) or source a script in advance of running your notebook, you can do this by creating your own kernel.
-Or if you'd like to work within a Conda environment when using your notebook, you'll also need to create a kernel.
+For example, to set UNIX environment variables (such as $PYTHONPATH

-Using a Conda environment
+Using a Conda environment¶

 Another approach to adding a new (Python) kernel to your Jupyter environment is to create a conda environment and add it as a kernel to Jupyter.
 When in Jupyter, you will then be able to select the name from the kernel list, and it will be using the packages you installed.
-Follow these steps to do this (replacing $ENV_NAME with the name you want to give your conda environment):
+Follow these steps to do this (replacing $ENV_NAME

-module load python/3.10.10
+module load anaconda3/2024.02-1-11.4

 conda create --name=$ENV_NAME ipykernel